 Marketing Metrics – The Importance of Measurement

-Marketing can be a challenging process to ‘value’ and it’s never been more important to measure the performance of your marketing.
-This then allows you to channel your investments to the methods that work best for you and your clients.
+Measuring your marketing metrics can be a challenging process but it’s never been more important to measure the performance of your efforts.
+This then allows you to channel your time and money to promote the methods that work best for you and your clients.

 Marketing Metrics that can be measured – & how to measure the ones that can’t!